evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Exterior

+The GMC Hummer EV Edition 1 Pickup, with dimensions of 5507 mm in length, 2201 mm in width, and 2009 mm in height, stands out in the Full-size Pick-Up truck category, offering exceptional space, power, and capability.
 The GMC Hummer EV Edition 1 Pickup is available in a total of 1 paint colors, including several striking metallic options.

 The GMC Hummer EV Edition 1 Pickup offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: